State of Test Automation Survey 2024: Statistics That’ll Surprise You!

 To measure how much we are actually invested in adopting test automation, we conducted a test automation survey.

-The data collected from the software testing industry will help tech leaders, QA managers, automation testers, and their teams to understand the true power of automation testing and how it unlocks the strategic potential of becoming genuinely agile!
+The data collected from the software testing statistics from different testing industries will help tech leaders, QA managers, automation testers, and their teams to understand the true power of automation testing and how it unlocks the strategic potential of becoming genuinely agile!

-This test automation survey sought some fantastic numbers that introduced to…
+This test automation statistics sought some fantastic numbers that introduced to…

 Software testers involved in test automation based on their role and experience